Professional Women's Hockey League Players Association: The PWHL

 In February 2023, the PWHPA organized a formal union—the PWHLPA—to represent players and negotiate a collective bargaining agreement (CBA) for the new league.
 On June 29, it was announced that the PWHPA's two business partners, under the names of Mark Walter Group and BJK Enterprises, had purchased the PHF and its intellectual properties with the intent of effectively winding it down and merging it with the new venture.
 The partners then announced the foundation of the Professional Women's Hockey League (PWHL), with the intent to begin play in January 2024.
 On July 2, the PWHLPA formally ratified the new CBA, set to last for eight years, expiring in the summer of 2031.

 The CBA establishes that each PWHL team must sign at least six players to a minimum salary of $80,000, and no more than nine players to a league minimum salary of $35,000, with teams instructed to achieve an average salary of $55,000; the base and average salaries are slated to increase 3% per season through the end of the agreement.
 The CBA further outlines performance and team bonuses, including a $63,250 bonus for the championship-winning team, and other financial incentives, including housing stipends and retirement plans.
 The agreement also includes health and disability insurance and workers' compensation, as well as guarantees around medical examinations and assistance and player safety.

 On August 29, the union hired Brian Burke as its executive director.
 In the fall of 2023, it was revealed that the union's executive committee consisted of PWHL players Brianne Jenner, Sarah Nurse, Hilary Knight, and Kendall Coyne Schofield, and former PWHPA board member and CWHL Players Association chair Liz Knox.
 In December 2023, less than two weeks before the start of the inaugural PWHL season, each team selected a player representative to serve on the union's board of directors.

+AFL-CIO

+On March 5, 2026, the PWHLPA joined the AFL-CIO.
+The players association became the 65th affiliate of the United States' largest labor federation, and the 10th professional sports union on the AFL-CIO Sports Council.